 Scores for all graduate majors:

-- Applicants with EEE scores between 102 and 122, or its equivalent on the TOEFL/IELTS, have to register for ENG009 Remedial English, a three-credit course, or retake and pass the English test within the first year of enrollment.
+- Applicants with EEE scores between 102 and 122, or its equivalent on the TOEFL/IELTS/Duolingo English Test, have to register for ENG009 Remedial English, a three-credit course, or retake and pass the English test within the first year of enrollment.

-- Applicants with EEE scores below 102, or 80 on the Internet–based TOEFL (IBT), or 6.5 in IELTS, will not be accepted in the graduate programs.
+- Applicants with EEE scores below 102, or 80 on the Internet–based TOEFL (IBT), or 6.5 in IELTS, or 105 on the Duolingo English Test will not be accepted in the graduate programs.

 N.B.
 English proficiency exams may not be required from applicants from universities recognized by LAU where the language of instruction is English.